paycoreio/docs/docs/connectors/safecharge/index.md

 * Site ID
 * Secret key

-Also, choose Test Mode for test connection with SafeCharge.
+Also, select Test or Live mode according to the type of account to connect with SafeCharge.

 !!! success
     You have connected **SafeCharge** account!